kestivvi/kestivvi/README.md

 ## 🎬 Finished Bigger Projects
 - An Android game as part of the Software Engineering subject at SGGW-WULS in cooperation with other students.
 As a group leader, I was designing an architecture of the app, making tasks (issues), controlling, monitoring the progress of work, motivating students to get their job done, and reviewing code written by them.
 I've learned a bunch of stuff about websockets servers and clients.
+- Best Offer Finder: A full-stack web app that notifies users about new car offers on the Otomoto platform.
+Developed as part of a university group project, I served as the manager of an 11-person team and also led the frontend development.

 Thanks for visiting my profile!
 Feel free to reach out to me anytime to discuss exciting opportunities or just to say hello!